sandstorm/boxen-sshuserconfig/README.md

 Requirements
 ------------

-* OSX (for now)
+* OS X (see ToDo)

 Manifests
 ---------

-* init.pp : used by "include sshuserconfig", sets up .ssh/config.d folder correctly (for executing user)
+* init.pp : "include sshuserconfig" sets up .ssh/config.d folder correctly (for executing user)
 * host.pp : use this to generate a new entry

 Hints